Linda's Lunacy

 In the Kitchen with Linda – Dinner Menu:

-Tuesday – pizza/pasta – Pizza with garlic crust, and homemade turkey sausage and onions, carrot sticks
+Tuesday – pizza/pasta – Pizza, carrot sticks

 For more ideas, visit Menu Plan Monday